datasciencecampus/uk-parliament-stats/CONTRIBUTING.md

         return re.search(r"(?i)(arr|avast|yohoho)!", message) is not None
     ```
 Acknowledgement:
-This contribution guidance has been mostly replicated from great guidance at [cookiecutter](https://github.com/cookiecutter/cookiecutter/blob/main/CONTRIBUTING.md).
+This contribution guidance has been mostly replicated from a great example in the [cookiecutter](https://github.com/cookiecutter/cookiecutter/blob/main/CONTRIBUTING.md) repository.